heziyu2025/WordGenerator/README.md

 Enter a word, and the program will help you form words.

 # Instructions
-Enter the word you want to group in the input box
+Enter the word you want to form a word in the input box

 ![image 1](images/image%201.png)